mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

 Ensure business continuity with ongoing reviews and advice.
 Get faster resolutions, prevent incidents, minimize drift whilst staying conformant with our validated configurations.

+## Pre-requisites

+The tool has to run on node with the following requirements
+  - Connectivity:
+                - access to Rancher URL
+                - access to internet to download the scripts

+  - Packages:
+                - docker installed
+                - wget or curl tool

 ## Steps

 1. Download the `collect.sh` script on a Linux node with "docker" installed.